8 min read

 Think glazed hams, roasted beef, carved turkey, lamb shanks, tender ribs, puddings, chunky soups, salads, grilled lobster tails, salmon charcuterie boards, and a whole plethora of sweet treats and cakes to choose from.

 If you’re looking for a church to attend, here are some options, depending on what kind of church you’re looking for.
-These churches are all located in the central area of Singapore, and are the most established churches of their respective denominations, so they’re great starting places if you’re new to Singapore.
+Located in the central area of Singapore, these churches are the most established churches of their respective denominations, so they’re great starting places if you’re new to Singapore.

 • Catholic Church: Cathedral of the Good Shepherd